The Plan

 • arson,

-The University will use email communications and social media posts from the @WVUsafety Twitter account and the WVU Safety and Wellness Facebook page, as well as other channels of communication where necessary, to communicate these incidents to the campus community.
+The University will use email communications and social media posts from the @WVUsafety X account and the WVU Safety and Wellness Facebook page, as well as other communication channels, when necessary, to communicate these incidents to the campus community.

 TIER 3: COMMUNITY NOTICE

-A Community Notice is sent in order for the University to enhance student and employee safety and provide useful information to the community.
+A Community Notice is sent by the University to enhance student and employee safety and provide useful information to the community.

 Incidents in this tier could include: